v-chawebb/vmparser/README.md

 Login to ASC >> Copy/Paste the content from the VM Properties page into a text file in your fav distro.

+The command is as follows

+parser.sh <file_name>

+******* If data conversion fails for some reason or you get wierd output, please refer to the instructions below on manual adjustment

 Once the data is in place, run the following command to convert the data into a useable format

 sed -i 's/\t/,/g' <name_of_file>